RSS Feed

 We view the hunt

-Up at 7:30, we prepare for breakfast at 8:30: Muesli, cream, coffee, pears from the garden, yoghurt and hot chocolate.
-As we are in the middle of breakfast, a hunt comes through: we see the masters of the hunt in their brilliant red coats, and the rest dressed in hunting green, with about 20 hounds sprawling across the front lawn.
-The horses are beautiful!
-Our next-table neighbors are three delightful ladies, who have bussed in from another Cotswolds town for a few days’ vacation.
+Up at 7:30, we prepared for breakfast at 8:30: Muesli, cream, coffee, pears from the garden, yoghurt and hot chocolate!
+Thank the lord we were hiking!
+As we were in the middle of breakfast, a hunt came through: we saw the masters of the hunt in their brilliant red coats, and the rest dressed in hunting green, with about 20 hounds sprawling across the front lawn.
+The horses were beautiful!
+Our next-table neighbors were three delightful ladies, who bussed in from another Cotswolds town for a few days’ vacation.
 They told us they spent the night baking in their rooms – someone had turned on the heat!
 We kept silent.

 Bibury, the Swan Hotel, Burford and the Windrush